JomariTheAnalyst/upright-website/PRD.md

 <div align="center">

-**Upright Systems Inc. - Product Requirements Document**
+**Upright Solutions and Systems Consultancy Corp. - Product Requirements Document**

-_This document is confidential and proprietary to Upright Systems Inc._
+_This document is confidential and proprietary to Upright Solutions and Systems Consultancy Corp._

 </div>